Supervisor/supervisor/README.txt

   'umask' -- an octal number (e.g. 002, 022) representing the umask of
   the process.
 Default: no special umask (inherit supervisor's).

+  'serverurl' -- the URL passed in the environment to the subprocess process as 'SUPERVISOR_SERVER_URL' (see supervisor.childutils) to allow the subprocess to easily communicate with the internal supervisord HTTP server.
+If provided, it should have the same syntax and structure as the '[supervisorctl]' section option of the same name.
+If this is set to AUTO, or is unset, supervisor will automatically construct a server URL, giving preference to a server that listens on UNIX domain sockets over one that listens on an internet socket.
+Default: AUTO.

   Note that a '[program:x]' section actually represents a "homogeneous process group" to supervisor (new in 3.0).
 The members of the group